Opinion | Rob Portman has done more damage to America than Marjorie Taylor Greene

-Rob Portman, a long-serving senator from Ohio, is Greene’s anthesis.
+Rob Portman, a long-serving senator from Ohio, is Greene’s antithesis.
 Over many decades in Washington, he has developed a reputation as a sober and serious policy wonk.
 His decision to retire next year has been greeted with predictable hand wringing.
 A Wall Street Journal columnist lamented: “He is a rightly respected figure.
 He tries to advance serious legislation.
 He doesn’t spend all his time talking on television.”

 Yet if we are to apportion responsibility for the Republican Party’s descent into irrationality and authoritarianism, I would argue that Portman is far more to blame than Greene.
 That’s because there are a lot more Portmans than Greenes in Congress.
 Greene’s kookiness resonates with many GOP voters (30 percent of Republicans expressed a positive view of QAnon in a recent poll), but there are only a few House members who are as flaky as she is.
 However, the House and especially the Senate are full of Portman types: long-serving, mainstream Republicans who pride themselves on being practical problem-solvers — but who did not lift a finger to stop the takeover of their party by the lunatic fringe.